Find a plan.

 Missing out on billions in federal funding

 As the ACA was written, it called for Medicaid expansion in every state for residents with incomes up to 133% of poverty (plus a 5% income disregard, bringing the effective eligibility threshold to 138% of the poverty level).
-But in 2012, the Supreme Court ruled that states could not be penalized for opting out of expansion, and Mississippi is one of a dwindling number of states that have not yet expanded Medicaid.
+But in 2012, the Supreme Court ruled that states could not be penalized for opting out of expansion, and Mississippi is one of only ten states that have not yet expanded Medicaid.

 In states that expand Medicaid, the federal government paid the full cost of expansion through 2016.
 After that, states gradually began to pay a share of the expansion cost, but the federal government will always pay at least 90%.
 As a result, states that reject Medicaid expansion are leaving billions of dollars on the table.